 The object space can be mapped back to the feature space by the "parallel coordinates" methodology.
 Parallel coordinates were proposed by Inselberg (1985), see also Wegman (1990), as a means of visualizing high dimensional vectors.
 The idea is to plot the sequence of coordinate values as a time series (where "time" is coordinate number), and then linearly interpolate the plotted values.
 Figure 1a was actually generated as n = 50 vectors of dimension d = 10, then parallel coordinates are used in the display.
+In all such plots in this paper, the horizontal axis should be viewed as "time", and the vertical axis should be thought of as a longitudinal variable of interest.

-Figure 1A: Toy "raw data set" of curves.
+FIGURE 1A: Toy "raw data set" of curves.
 For illustration of concept of "understanding population structure".
+The horizontal axis represents time, and the longitudinal variable of interest is on the vertical axis.

 Principal Component Analysis is frequently a very powerful method for understanding population structure in FDA.
 The essential idea goes back at least to Rao (1958), who proposed this method for studying populations of growth curves.
 The general idea of PCA is so good, that it has been rediscovered and renamed many times.
 For example, it is called the Karhunen Loeve method in electrical engineering, Empirical Orthogonal Functions in geophysical areas, Proper Orthogonal Decomposition in applied mathematics, and Factor Analysis in many other fields (particularly unfortunate, since the term has a deeper meaning in psychometrics, where the name was coined).
 Figure 1b shows part of a PCA of the data set of curves shown in Figure 1a.
 The upper left hand panel shows the first important aspect of the population: its "centerpoint".
 In the particular, this is the sample mean.
 It is computed as a vector mean in the feature space, and the corresponding curve in the object space is shown here (again using a parallel coordinate view).

-Figure 1B: Upper right shows mean of data from Figure 1.
-Upper left is residuals from mean.
-Lower right is projections of data in PC1 direction.

-Lower left is residuals from PC1 projections.
+FIGURE 1B: Decomposition of variation in toy data set from Figure 1a (using the same axes).
+Upper left shows the mean.
+Upper right is residuals from mean.
+Lower left is projections of the mean residuals in the PC1 direction.
+Lower right is further residuals from PC1 projections.

 The next step in the analysis is to study variation in the data about the mean.
-This done by subtracting the data (as vectors in the feature space) from the mean, to get mean residuals.
+This is done by subtracting the data (as vectors in the feature space) from the mean, to get mean residuals.
 Insight into the mean residuals comes from the object space plot, shown in the upper right panel of Figure 1b.
 Note that the "parabolic structure" so visible in the data is now seen to be reflected only in the mean, and there is no variation having that basic shape.
 In the point cloud space (where there is the most intuition) these residuals correspond to recentering the point cloud so the mean is at the origin.